-- current land use for hunting, recreational fishing, wilderness lodges or cottages as well as any recreational/tourism facilities or infrastructure; - all harvesting (small fruits, plants, etc.); - access roads to the area, land and aquatic (snowmobile trails, navigation routes, etc.) and modes of travel (season, types of vessel, etc.); - land and aquatic areas, sites and infrastructure of historical, archeological, architectural or cultural value.
-A description of the value of these sites should be provided; and - places, resources and species that are of social, economic, heritage or cultural value to the Aboriginal communities.
+- Current use of the area for hunting, fishing and resort activities and all recreational/tourism facilities; - Use of the area for different traditional activities, including camps, hunting, fishing, trapping, harvesting (berries, plants, etc.); - Organization of the land including beaver traplines; - land and water access to the area (snowmobile trails, bike paths, roads, walking trails, waterways, etc.) and modes of travel (season, types of vessel, etc.); - Public facilities (hospitals, schools, arenas, etc.) and residences, neighbourhoods that could be affected by the construction or operation of the railway; - Lands and waters, sites and infrastructure of historical, archaeological, paleontological, architectural or cultural value.
+A description of the value given to these sites must be provided; and - Sites, resources and species of specific social, economic, heritage or cultural value to Aboriginal persons communities.